 National anthem mash-ups aside, it is worth noting that the United States and Canada share much more than just the world’s longest and most productive border.
 They share core values and a commitment to free trade, a level playing field and open markets.
 And this time of year, they are both celebrating.

 Canada recognizes its national holiday on July 1 – a tradition since 1868.
 The United States of America then marks the adoption of the Declaration of Independence back in 1776 ... on July Fourth, of course.

 So, let the festivities commence, and fire up the grill – in the name of trade.
 There’s plenty of food to pack the holiday picnic table (see snack food and red meat options above).

-Canada is also America’s largest agricultural export market.
-Agricultural exports to Canada totaled $23 billion in 2016, according to the Office of the United States Trade Representative.
+Canada is America’s largest agricultural export market.
+Exports to Canada totaled $24 billion in 2015, according to the office of the United States Trade Representative.

 - Prepared food: $1.9 billion